Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2_day_1_plan.md

 ## Outcome goals
 * Don’t touch that keyboard!
 Planning *your* edition: starting with research questions
+* Where data modeling belongs in the workflow
+* Markup as an expression of a data model; making the implicit explicit and machine-actionable The relationships among model, syntax, and markup semantics
+* How modeling reduces iterations of the document analysis → schema development → markup pipeline XML looks like a string but it’s really a tree.
+What does this mean for modeling, markup, and querying or processing?
 ## Legend

 * **Presentation:** by instructors